Peer group pressure

 You can change yourself and help others around you to change by being a positive person and refusing to allow negative pressures to win.

 Everyone makes mistakes; even heroes like Frodo in the Lord of the Rings, Harry Potter or Luke Skywalker in the Star Wars movies.
 The trick is to learn from your mistake.
+Admit that you have made a mistake, say sorry and see what you can do to make things right again.

 Remember:Nothing is so awful that you can't talk with someone about it.